 During this interactive course on CSR, students will perform individually, collaborate on tasks, and participate in discussions on CSR dilemmas.
 Using general analytical and practical skill to assess CSR dilemmas, students will deduce and address the relevant questions from a given case and find the relevant (international) sources.
 Students will be taught the ability to demonstrate a critical and independent view when confronted with a CSR issue, and report orally and in writing.
 They will work with the course material to the extent that they can locate and assess the relevant concepts and reflect on the views presented.
 Basic knowledge of corporate law, private law and human rights is sufficient for participation.

 Objectives of the course

 The principal objectives of this course are:

-- to offer an introduction to the theoretical and practical outline of the most salient aspects of CSR in a national and global context;
+- to introduce the most salient aspects of CSR in a national and global context;

-- to enhance the awareness of the dilemma’s intrinsic in doing business on a global scale;
+- to enhance the awareness of the dilemmas intrinsic to doing business on a global scale;

-to identify the instruments that can be used to implement CSR and to assess their nature (voluntary or binding);
+- to identify the instruments that private lawyers can use to implement CSR and to assess the nature of those instruments (voluntary or binding);

 By the end of the course the students should have:

 - an understanding of CSR dilemmas; students should be able to recognize CSR dilemmas, and they should have an understanding of the position of the principle stakeholders; students should have an understanding of their role as future international business lawyers;

 - a general knowledge of the laws, regulations and policies applicable in CSR issues, including among others the OECD guidelines, the Ruggie framework, the UN Global Compact, the Voluntary Principles and the Dutch corporate government code;